LucaCagnini/HMM-Kunitz/README.md

 ### 4. Testing the model

-to test our model we use a 2-k fold cross validation, creating a positive set and negative set.
+to test our model we use a 2-k fold cross validation, creating two positive and negative set.
-From our positive test is necessary to remove the ids of the proteins we use to create our model, eliminating any possible bias. we start from downloading ids from uniprot: human_kunitz.fasta human_not_kunitz.fasta uniprot_sprot.fasta and then we run a BLAST search.
+The positive set was created removing from a file containing all kunitz proteins ids (downloaded from Uniprot) of the proteins we use to create our model, eliminating any possible bias.
+From uniprot three files were downloaded: human_kunitz.fasta human_not_kunitz.fasta uniprot_sprot.fasta
+and then a BLAST search was run.
 ```
 cat human_kunitz.fasta human_not_kunitz.fasta > all_kunitz.fasta